Keshvadi/linux/Git/getting_started_Git.md

     ```

 ## Cloning Repositories
 Say you need to collaborate with another developer.
-In this case you will clone their repo onto your system so that you can make your changes
+In this case you will clone their repo onto your system so that you can make your changes.
+And you will do this on a separate branch

 1. Clone the Repo
     ```bash
     git clone collaborator_URL.com

+    # Create a new Branch for your changes
+    git checkout -b Your_Branch
+    ```

 2. Make your changes and check what files you modified
     ```bash